EPC-MSU/XILab/README.md

   - Open `C:\projects\XILab\XILab.sln` file in Microsoft Visual Studio.
   -  In the `BUILD>Configuration Manager...` menu, select the build type and platform.
   - Run builing in `BUILD>Build Solution`.

+Portable software packages for different bit sizes after the build are located in the folder `C:\projects\XILab\dist_dir`.

 ## Editing and debugging